bio-guoda/preston/README.md

 #### `history`

 History helps to list your local content versions associated with a web address.
 Because the internet today might not be the internet of yesterday, and because publishers update their content for various reasons, Preston helps you keep track of the different versions retrieved from a particular location.
-Just like the [Internet Archive](https://archive.org)'s Way Back Machine keeps track of web page content, Preston help you keep track of the datasets that you are interested in.
+Just like the [Internet Archive](https://archive.org)'s Way Back Machine keeps track of web page content, Preston helps you keep track of the datasets that you are interested in.

 To inspect the history you can type: